-The new tax plan involves some extreme changes that will affect alimony payments, staring as of January 1st, 2019.
+The 2019 tax plan involved some extreme changes that will affect alimony payments, from January 1st, 2019 onward.

-As of the current laws, if a couple divorces or separates, the spouse who pays the alimony can deduct it from his/her taxes, potentially lowering his/herself into a lower tax bracket.
-As well, the person receiving alimony must pay taxes on the money collected, as if it is income.
+Prior to January 1, 2019, if a couple divorced or separated, the spouse who paid the alimony will now be able to deduct it from his/her taxes, potentially lowering his/herself into a lower tax bracket.
+As well, if the person receiving alimony was to pay taxes on the money collected, same as if it were income.

-However, beginning in 2019, the individual who pays the alimony can no longer deduct it from their taxes, and the individual receiving alimony no longer needs to declare it as income.
+Beginning in 2019, the individual who pays the alimony can now no longer deduct it from their taxes.
+And, the individual receiving alimony no longer needs to declare it as income.

-Las Vegas family law attorney, Ishi Kunin, reported that the payer, usually a man, will be more negatively affected by the inability to receive the tax benefit.
-However, Kunin said, “…Big picture, if the courts order amounts that are significantly less by considering the tax implication, there would not be any actual impact.”
+Las Vegas family law attorney, Ishi Kunin, reported that the payer, usually a man, will now be more negatively affected by the inability to receive the tax benefit.
+However, Kunin said, “…Big picture, the courts can now order amounts that are significantly less by considering this new tax implication, so there may not be any actual impact.”

 More Power to the Judges